FAQs - General

 What is a local Help to Buy Agent?

-Local Help to Buy Agents such as Help to Buy Midlands, are appointed by Homes England (formerly the Homes and Communities Agency https://www.gov.uk/government/organisations/homes-and-communities-agency).
+Local Help to Buy Agents such as Help to Buy Midlands, are appointed by Homes England (formerly the Homes and Communities Agency).
+Find out more about Homes England here.

 Why can’t I find any properties in the area I’m looking for on your website?

-Help to Buy Midlands cover the following areas:
+Help to Buy Midlands operates in the following areas:

-I already own my own home – would I be eligible for Help to Buy?
+I already own my own home – am I eligible for Help to Buy?

-Help to Buy shared ownership schemes are aimed at first time buyers but applications from existing homeowners can also be considered.
+Help to Buy shared ownership schemes are aimed at first time buyers but applications from existing home owners can also be considered.
 You will need to sell your existing property although you may be able to do this simultaneously with buying a new shared ownership property.
-This applies to properties both in the UK and abroad.

 Please note: Your existing property must be sold subject to contract (you have formally accepted an offer for it) before you apply to us and we will require evidence of this, such as a Memorandum of Sale.